RyanCCollins/ios-interview/iOS Dry Interview.md

 I really like the Realm persistence framework because it was built specifically for the mobile platform.
 You can run your persistence model classes on multiple threads without fear of bad access or data corruption (and the obscure CoreData bugs that only NSZombies will help you to track down.)
 I plan to use both frameworks when appropriate, but am very interested in using Realm for smaller applications.

 ### __Question 3__
 I believe that the first step to writing good software is to break down the requirements and specifications in a highly detailed manner.
-Once the specifications are mapped out, I would then want to structure the application's data structs and classes following the **Model View Controller** paradigm.
+Once the specifications are mapped out, I would structure the application's data structs and classes following the *Model View Controller* paradigm.
 An example architecture is shown below.

 ### Model
 The Model classes are responsible for downloading data from the Twitter API, storing tweets, account and organization data, and persisting the data using CoreData.
-There is a CoreDataStackManager class for all CoreData operations and also an ImageCache class for caching any images downloaded.
+There is a `CoreDataStackManager` class for all CoreData operations and also an `ImageCache` class for caching any images downloaded.

 | Class                 |  Inherits From |
 |-----------------------|----------------|